better-internet/radworks-docs/docs/trouble-shooting.md

 ### Stats
 #### Reason

-The [browser](radicle-surf) for the project could not fetch the statistics for your project.
+The [browser][rs] for the project could not fetch the statistics for your project.

 This could be down to an error in git.